samuelabc/school_management_system/README.md

-This is a simple School Management System project.
+A simple School Management System web application, providing separate interfaces for student, teacher, and administrator.
-It's frontend is built using react.
-It's backend is bulit using express, linking to MySQL through node-odbc.
+Frontend is built with React.
+Backend is bulit with Express.js framework, communicating with MySQL database through ODBC API.